Relevant Region Sampling Strategy with Adaptive Heuristic for Asymptotically Optimal Path Planning

 \subsection{Sampling-based Motion Planning Method}

 Plenty of modifications are proposed to enhance the performance of the RRT algorithm \cite{lavalle1998rapidly} such as the RRT* algorithm \cite{karaman2011sampling}.
 The rewiring stage of the RRT* only rewires locally, which means the global optimization of the current tree is ignored.
 The RRT\# \cite{arslan2013use} proposes to find the global optimality in each rewiring stage with dynamic programming.
 Dynamic programming is also used in the Fast Marching Tree (FMT*) method \cite{janson2015fast} to grow the searching tree.
 The Informed sampling strategy \cite{gammell2014informed, gammell2018informed} is proposed to overcome the drawback of uniform sampling.
 Using the neural network to reinforce the sampling stage to enhance the sampling efficiency \cite{wang2020neural, li2021efficient, qureshi2019motion} is proved as a promising technique.

-The \emph{Informed} sampling strategy \cite{gammell2014informed} is proposed to overcome the drawback of uniform sampling.
-It can accelerate the convergence speed significantly with very little computation consumption.
-The \emph{Informed} sampling strategy uses a direct sampling method to generate samples in the $L_2$-\emph{Informed} set.
-An advanced version of the \emph{Informed} sampling strategy is proposed in \cite{gammell2018informed}, which includes the graph pruning stage to keep a relatively constricted tree.
-A tree with fewer vertices means that the cost reduction in finding the nearest tree vertex.
-Using the neural network to reinforce the learning stage to enhance the sampling efficiency \cite{wang2020neural} \cite{li2021efficient} \cite{qureshi2019motion} is proved as a promising technique.

-In the human-robot coexisting environment, the planning problem become more complex than that in the static environment \cite{wang2020eb}.
-The objective of optimization needs to consider safety, efficiency, and human feelings.